If your child is taking the CAT4 test, this guide will help you and your child understand what to expect. Read on to:

 CAT4 stands for Cognitive Abilities Test (4th Edition).
 It's created by GL Assessment – one of the UK's leading exam providers, including the 11 plus.

-The test aims to reveal a child's hidden potential by assessing their reasoning ability.
+The CAT4 is a non-adaptive test.
+It aims to reveal a child's hidden potential by assessing their reasoning ability.
 It's standardised on around 25,000 children in the UK and Ireland.

 Schools use CAT4 tests for a range of purposes.
-The biggest difference between CAT4 and other formative exams (such as SATs and GCSEs) is that it is designed to measure a child's natural ability and not content they will have learned from the school curriculum.
-The results from the CAT4 give schools a more rounded view of the child's potential and highlight elements of their ability that might not be immediately obvious in the classroom.
+The biggest difference between CAT4 and other formative exams (such as SATs and GCSEs) is that it measures a child's natural ability and not what they have learned in the curriculum.
+CAT4 results give schools a more rounded view of the child's potential.
+The test also highlight elements of their ability that might not be immediately obvious in the classroom.

 CAT4 is used by schools to: